Why do some people say miscarriage and abortion are the same?

 2. By suction/aspiration: This is completed by numbing and dilating the cervix and then a cannula is placed inside to remove the pregnancy.
 The fetus may come out in one piece or in pieces.
 So the fetus was developing and growing before this procedure started: natural death did not occur in utero.

 3. By dilation and evacuation.
-This requires a needle to be inserted into fetus’ heart for dogitoxin injection which stops cardiac activity.
+This requires a needle to be inserted into fetus’ heart for Digitoxin injection which stops cardiac activity.
 Then the cervix is numbed and dilated.
 The baby is surgically cut into pieces to remove.
 So the fetus was developing and growing before this procedure started: natural death did not occur in utero.

 So, what’s legal and illegal?